 There’s so much going on inside the human body that we can’t see or consciously feel, but play a very pivotal role in making sure that we live the way we live.
 Our homeostatic mechanisms act like defense controls which make sure that balance is maintained and supported as long as possible to ensure optimal quality of life.

-Check Out the Video Below for More About Homeostasis!
+Check Out the Video Below for More about Homeostasis

-Homeostasis and Diabetics
+Homeostasis and Diabetes

 The diabetic condition is one which results from inefficiency in blood sugar regulation due to the body’s inability to respond to the production of insulin.
 This is a classic example of a homeostasis dysfunction, as we will soon find out.

 As has been previously established, homeostasis is a systematic function of the body that acts as a sort of defense mechanism that guard against imbalance.
 A person with diabetes has lost one or more of these defense mechanisms in the form of insulin production and blood sugar regulation.